-Heuristic: Look for a pattern of events within an event stream to drive system behaviors.
+Heuristic: Look for a pattern of events to drive system behaviors.

 For example, you might want to design your system to not send an overdue notice if you've recently received payments, however recent is defined by the business.
 To do that, the overdue notice process might query the event store for payments to find previous events (and check their timestamps) before sending overdue notices.